Mechanistic inference of stochastic gene expression from structured single-cell data: Promises and Challenges of Mechanistic Inference with the Telegraph Model

 However, the resulting Poisson-Beta distribution highlights a fundamental inference challenge: the original four kinetic parameters in the model cannot be resolved from steady-state snapshots alone.
-Such a limitation is an example of \textit{structural unidentifiability}, when model parameters (or combinations thereof) can fundamentally not be resolved from particular data \cite{cinquemani2018IdentifiabilityReconstructionBiochemical}.
+Such a limitation is an example of \textit{structural unidentifiability}, where model parameters (or combinations thereof) can fundamentally not be resolved from particular data \cite{cinquemani2018IdentifiabilityReconstructionBiochemical}.
 Even these three effective parameters are challenging to infer reliably.
 The three-parameter distribution exhibits \textit{practical unidentifiability}, where different parameter combinations yield nearly identical distributions (\cref{fig:telegraph-issues}).
-This lack of identifiability makes the kinetics impossible to estimate precisely, particularly outside specific regimes, such as slow promoter switching \cite{guScalableInferenceIdentifiability}.
-The obstacles in inferring parameters in the telegraph model might be attributed to its simplicity.
-However, fundamentally more complex variations (e.g., involving multiple promoter states or feedback) can generate snapshot distributions statistically indistinguishable from the simple telegraph model, a phenomenon called \textit{model mimicry} in \citet{jiao2024WhatCanWe}, shown in \cref{fig:telegraph-issues}.
+This parameter ambiguity is exacerbated by technical noise \cite{guScalableInferenceIdentifiability,wang2025NoiseModelsNumbers} and by extrinsic variability like cell-cycle progression \cite{ham2021PathwayDynamicsCan,fu2022QuantifyingHowPosttranscriptional}.
+One might assume these inferential obstacles stem from the model's simplicity.
+However, fundamentally more complex variants (e.g., involving multiple promoter states or feedback) can generate snapshot distributions statistically indistinguishable from the simple telegraph model, a phenomenon called \textit{model mimicry} in \citet{jiao2024WhatCanWe}, shown in \cref{fig:telegraph-issues}.